flash62au/WiTcontroller/README.md

 ---

 ## Change Log

+### V1.85
+- bug fix for when using the Arduino IDE

 ### V1.84
 - New set of defines to allow for an indefinite number of additional buttons.
 This requires the use of new set of defines that override the old style ones. <br/> At the moment you can only have up to 11 buttons.